goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

   {% assign strings = site.data.strings_en %}
 {% endif %}
 {% endhighlight %}
-{% endcodeblock %}
+{% endfigure %}

 For the offset, the only difference is checking for the translated home page URL in addition to the english home page URL.

-{% codeblock 'Set the offset using both home page URLs' %}
+{% figure 'Set the offset using both home page URLs' %}
 {% highlight liquid %}
 {% if thisUrl == "/" or thisUrl == "/es/" %}
   {% assign navOffset = 1 %}